ubccpsc/310/project/Deliverable1.md

      * @return Promise <InsightResponse>
      * The promise should return an InsightResponse and will only fulfill.
-     * The body of this InsightResponse will hold InsightDataset[]
+     * The body of this InsightResponse will hold InsightDataset[] *
+     * Return codes:
-     * The result will be an array of InsightDataset.
+     * 200: The list of added datasets was sucessfully returned.
      */
     public listDatasets(): Promise<InsightResponse>;
 }